apache/openserverless-cli/README.md

 -wsk
 ```

-## Environment variables
+## Environment variables for tasks

+As a convenience, the system sets the following variables but you cannot override them:

+- `OPS` is the actual command you are using, so you can refer to ops itself in opsfiles as `$OPS`.
+- `OPS_PWD` is the folder where `ops` is executed (the current working directory).
+It is used to preserve the original working directory because `ops` changes to the acutal folder where the tasks are for execution.

-The following environment variables allows to ovverride certain defaults.
+The following environment variables are always set and you can  ovverride them.

-- `OPS_HOME` is the home dir, defaults to `~/.ops` if not defined
-- `OPS_ROOT` is the folder where `ops` looks for its tasks.
-If not defined, if will first look in current directory for an `olaris` folder otherwise download it from githut fron the `OPS_REPO` with a git clone
-- `OPS_BIN` is the folder where `ops` looks for binaries (external command line tools).
-If not defined, it defaults to `~/.ops/<os>-<arch>/bin`.
-All the prerequisites are downloaded in this directory
-- `OPS_CMD` is the actual command executed - defaults to the absolute path of the target of the symbolic link but it can be overriden.
+- `OPS_CMD` is the actual command executed - defaults to the absolute path of the target of the symbolic link but it can be overriden. `OPS` will take this value.
+- `OPS_VERSION` can be defined to set ops's version value.
+It is useful to override version validations when updating tasks (and you know what you are doing).
+Current value is defined at build time and stored in sources in version.txt
+- `OPS_HOME` is the home dir, defaults to `~/.ops`
 - `OPS_REPO` is the github repo where `ops` downloads its tasks.
 If not defined, it defaults to `https://github.com/apache/openserverless-task`.
 - `OPS_BRANCH` is the branch where `ops` looks for its tasks.
-The branch to use is defined at build time and it is the base version (without the patch level).
-Chech branch.txt for the current value
+The branch to use is defined at build time and it is ususally the base version (without the patch level).
+Check `branch.txt` for the current value
-- `OPS_VERSION` can be defined to set ops's version value.
-It is useful to override version validations when updating tasks (and you know what you are doing).
-Current value is in version.txt
+- `OPS_ROOT` is the folder where `ops` looks for its tasks.
+If not defined, if will follow the algirithm described before to finding it locally.
+Otherwise download it from github, git clones or git updates the `$OPS_REPO` in the `$OPS_BRANCH` and store it is `$OPS_HOME/$OPS_BRANCH/olaris`

+- `OPS_BIN` is the folder where `ops` looks for binaries (external command line tools).
+If not defined, it defaults to `~/.ops/{{.OS}}-{{.ARCH}}/bin`.
+All the prerequisites are downloaded in this directory.
+It is automatically added to the PATH at the beginning when executing opsfiles.
 - `OPS_TMP` is a temporary folder where you can store temp files - defaults to `~/.ops/tmp`
 - `OPS_APIHOST` is the host for `ops -login`.
 It is used in place of the first argument of `ops -login`.
 If empty, the command will expect the first argument to be the apihost.
-- `OPS_USER`: set the username for `ops -login`.
+- `OPS_USER` is set the username for `ops -login`.
 The default is `nuvolaris`.
 It can be overriden by passing the username as an argument to `ops -login` or by setting the environment variable.
 - `OPS_PASSWORD`: set the password for `ops -login`.
 If not set, `ops -login` will prompt for the password.
 It is useful for tests and non-interactive environments.
-- `OPS_PWD` is the folder where `ops` is executed (the current working directory).
-It is used to preserve the original working directory when `ops` is used again in tasks (e.g. ops -realpath to retrieve the correct path).
-Change it only if you know what you are doing!
 - `OPS_ROOT_PLUGIN` is the folder where `ops` looks for plugins.
 If not defined, it defaults to the same directory where  `ops` is located.
+- `OPS_PORT` is the port where `ops` will run embedded web server for the configurator.
+If not defined, it defaults to `9678`.
 - `OPS_OLARIS` holds the head commit hash of the used olaris repo.
+If it is a local version its value is `<local>`.
 You can see the hash with `ops -info`.
-- `OPS_PORT` is the port where `ops` will run embedde web server for the configurator.
-If not defined, it defaults to `9678`.
-- `OPS_NO_DOCOPTS` can be defined to disable docopts parsing.
-Useful to test hidden tasks.
-When this is enabled it also shows all the tasks instead of just those with a description.
-- `OPS_NO_PREREQ` disable downloading of prerequisites - you have to ensure at least coreutils is in the path to make things work

-## Internal environment variables
+## Special purpose environment variables

 The following variables have a special purpose and used for test and debug